english-blog/english-blog.github.io/_posts/2010-07-17-the-leader-who-had-no-title-robin-sharma-book-review.md

 title: The Leader Who Had No Title - A modern fable on real success in business and in life
 date: 2010-07-17
 comments: false
-excerpt: Should I really write a review for Robin Sharma's book?.
-His name stands better than the best book-review anyone could write for his book.
-Hmm... let me share some of the insights that are spread throughout this book.
-This book packs 15 yrs of his leadership advisory experience, which was once a closely guarded secret.
-Robin tried to make this book interesting by using the story of an Iraq war vet Blake Davis.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;" src="{{site.url}}/img/the-leader-who-had-no-title-robin-sharma.jpg"/>